Argumentative Writing is Hard

 Rebuttal Battle: Putting the Critical in Critical Thinking

-A second organizer is focused around preparing students for a classroom debate.
+A second organizer is focused on preparing students for a classroom debate.
 It helps them consider their side of the issue, the opposing side of the issue, and rebuttals that each side might make.

 One of our core interests is understanding teachers as designers.
 We know that most teachers will want to adapt these organizers to fit their particular needs, so we made them available both in both Word and PDF at the links below.

-For more information see Taylor, K. S., Lawrence, J. F., Connor, C. M., & Snow, C. E. (2018).
+For more information, see Taylor, K. S., Lawrence, J. F., Connor, C. M., & Snow, C. E. (2018).
 Cognitive and linguistic features of adolescent argumentative writing: Do connectives signal more complex reasoning?
 Reading and Writing. https://doi.org/10.1007/s11145-018-9898-6

 Special Thanks to Jenny Michelle Hughes Thorbjørnsen at the Understanding Teachers as Designers Project at the University of Oslo, Deanna Kuhn at Teachers College for her scholarship on argumentation, my collaborators Karen Taylor, Carol Connor, Catherine Snow, the Strategic Educational Research Partnership and the Institute of Education Sciences, U.S. Department of Education which supported this research through Grant R305A090555 (Catherine Snow, Principal Investigator) to the Strategic Education Research Partnership (SERP), and through Grant R305F100026, awarded to SERP as part of the Reading for Understanding Research Initiative.